tronikos/home-assistant.io/source/_integrations/google_drive.markdown

 ## Known Limitations

-The integration only has access to files created by this integration.
+The integration can only access backup files that it creates in the Home Assistant folder.
+It cannot access or modify any other files in your Google Drive.

 ## Removing the integration